josdejong/workerpool/README.md

 # workerpool

-JavaScript is based upon a single event loop which executes one event at a time.
+JavaScript is based upon a single event loop which handles one event at a time.
 All I/O operations are evented, asynchronous, and non-blocking, while the execution of non-I/O code itself is executed sequentially.
 Jeremy Epstein explains this clearly in the blog [Node.js itself is blocking, only its I/O is non-blocking](http://greenash.net.au/thoughts/2012/11/nodejs-itself-is-blocking-only-its-io-is-non-blocking/):

 > In Node.js everything runs in parallel, except your code.
 > What this means is that all I/O code that you write in Node.js is non-blocking,
 > while (conversely) all non-I/O code that you write in Node.js is blocking.

 This means that CPU heavy tasks will block other tasks from being executed.
 In case of a browser environment, the browser will not react to user events like a mouse click while executing a CPU intensive task (the browser "hangs").
-In case of a node.js server, the server will not respond to any requests while executing a single, heavy request.
+In case of a node.js server, the server will not respond to any new request while executing a single, heavy request.

 For front-end processes, this is not a desired situation.
-CPU heavy tasks should be offloaded from the main event loop onto dedicated *workers*.
+Therefore, CPU intensive tasks should be offloaded from the main event loop onto dedicated *workers*.
 We can use [Web Workers](http://www.html5rocks.com/en/tutorials/workers/basics/) when in a browser environment, and [child processes](http://nodejs.org/api/child_process.html) when using node.js.
 Effectively, this results in an architecture which achieves concurrency by means of isolated processes and message passing.

-workerpool offers an easy way to use a pool of workers for both dynamically offloading computations, as well as managing a pool of dedicated workers.
-All logic to manage a pool of workers is hidden, whilst the workers can be accessed via a natural, promise based proxy, as if they are available locally.
+**workerpool** offers an easy way to create a pool of workers for both dynamically offloading computations as well as managing a pool of dedicated workers.
+Workers can be accessed via a natural, promise based proxy, as if they are available straight in the main application.

-workerpool runs on node.js, Chrome, Firefox, Opera, Safari, and IE10+.
+**workerpool** runs on node.js, Chrome, Firefox, Opera, Safari, and IE10+.

 ## Features

-- Simple to use
+- Easy to use
 - Can be used in both browser and node.js environment
 - Dynamically offload functions to a worker
 - Workers are accessible via a proxy